MeRishi07/RealTime-Chat/README.md

 The project aims to provide a seamless and interactive communication platform for users, offering modern features and ensuring data security.

-Feel free to explore the source code and contribute to the project on [GitHub](https://github.com/kalash33/Chat_Meet_App).